Studio Lotus

 Studio Lotus is a multi-disciplinary design company, established in 2002, headquartered in New Delhi.

 Studio Lotus is an architecture and design company which received World Architecture News Awards, the Grand Jury Prize at the Design for Asia Award, the Prix Versailles Special Prize for Restaurant Interiors and others.

 The company has also been part of the Architectural Digest India list of the 50 most Influential names in Architecture & Design for 5 consecutive years and received the Grand Jury Prize at Design For Asia Awards, a Special Mention at the DOMUS International Restoration Awards Italy and Silver at the Asia Pacific Interior Design Awards.

 History

 Studio Lotus was founded in 2002 by Ambrish Arora, Ankur Choksi and Sidhartha Talwar in New Delhi.
-Seventeen years later, it is one of the top architectural firms of India, with Ambrish Arora, Ankur Choksi, Sidhartha Talwar, Pankhuri Goel and Asha Sairam at the helm as Principals.
+Seventeen years later, it is one of the top architectural firms of India, with Ambrish Arora, Ankur Choksi, Asha Sairam and Harsh Vardhan at the helm as Principals.